Interoperability

 * legal interoperability

-The world model is that market forces, geo politics, regulation, culture and innovation will create a dynamic universe of sectors/groups that have an interest in driving specialized/differentiated interoperability **within** their group, at the expense of interoperability with other sectors.
+The world model describes how market forces, geo politics, regulation, culture and innovation will create a dynamic universe of sectors/groups that have an interest in driving specialized/differentiated interoperability within their group, at the expense of interoperability with other sectors.

 ## 2. Technical Interoperability

-The design philosophy to enhance generic technical interoperability is based upon:
+The design philosophy to enhance generic technical interoperability is based upon the following:

 * No proprietary development of protocols